 You know there’s a huge market for online learning and all the big players are on board already.

 And now you’ve seen how quality isn’t sacrificed when education moves online.
 That’s because virtual classroom platforms include the best practices and the technology to make learning happen.

-So if you want to set up a virtual classroom, the next step is to choose a platform that works best for your business.
+So if you want to set up a virtual classroom, the next step is to choose a platform that works best for your course and your students.
 And once you’ve made your choice, then go ahead and start offering your audience the course they want!